jschr/form-provider/README.md

 React Redux Local Form
 =========================

 React Redux Local Form is a set of minimal React components to help with building forms.
 State is managed with a Redux store that is local to your component.
-This allows you to keep your [ui state separate from your global state](https://github.com/reactjs/redux/issues/1287#issuecomment-175351978) while still being able to leverage all the benefits of the redux ecosystem.
-If these ideas appeal to you read on, if not check out some of these great alternatives:
+This promotes keeping your [ui state separate from your global state](https://github.com/reactjs/redux/issues/1287#issuecomment-175351978) while still being able to leverage the redux ecosystem.
+You can also mix and match redux reducers/actions between local and global state.
+If these ideas appeal to you read on... if not, check out some of these great alternatives:

 - [React Redux Form](https://github.com/davidkpiano/react-redux-form): Personal favourite, similar API.
 - [Redux Form](https://github.com/erikras/redux-form): More features out of the box, mature and most popular.